194pp/quiz-app-frontend/readme.md

 - **`src/components/quiz/quiz-card.tsx`**: Component for rendering quiz questions.
 - **`src/components/leaderboard/leaderboard-table.tsx`**: Component for displaying the leaderboard.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.

-## Contact

-For any questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).

----

-This README provides a basic overview of the project.
-For more detailed information, please refer to the code and comments within the project files.